 Daniel Rossetto is a world-leading specialist in green finance, climate risk management, clean energy development and finance, low-carbon transition strategy and carbon markets with over 20 years of professional experience.
 He regularly consults to major corporations and investment managers on developments in carbon markets and the economics of low and investment managers on developments in carbon markets and the economics of low-carbon technologies.
 He has authored several practitioner papers on green finance and climate-themed bonds published on Bloomberg platforms and journal papers on topics related to emissions trading and international trade.
-Daniel is currently completing his doctorate at The University of Adelaide.Daniel has served as a company director in the United Kingdom for over a decade with Climate Mundial Limited.
+Daniel is currently completing his doctorate at The University of Adelaide Janiel has served as a company director in the United Kingdom for over a decade with Climate Mundial Limited.
 Prior to Climate Mun-dial, Daniel held the position of Executive Director at J.P.
 Morgan Chase.
 He joined J.P.
-Morgan es the firm compressed build out of its alchela univergenetic markets auchors Morgan as the firm commenced build out of its global environmental markets, carbon Morgan as the Irrir commenced build out of its global environmental markets, carbon finance and carbon trading business, covering major compliance-driven emissions trading markets such as the European Union Emissions Trading System (EU ETS), the New Zealand ETS and California ETS.
+Morgan ex the firm companies which the properties of the Morgan as the firm commenced build out of its global environmental markets, carbon Morgan as the firm commenced build out of its global environmental markets, carbon finance and carbon trading business, covering major compliance-driven emissions trading markets such as the European Union Emissions Trading System (EU ETS), the New Zealand ETS and California ETS.
 During his time at J.P.
-Morgan, Daniel was responsible for sales, origination and risk management and delivered some of the most important structured emissions transactions - linked to energy, agricultural & metals commodities - across the Emission sumactions mixed to energy, expression to common common energy and the energy of the energy major market countries and regions.
+Morgan, Daniel was responsible for sales, origination and risk management and delivered some of the most important structured emissions transactions - linked to energy, agricultural & metals commodities - across the major market countries and regions.Prior to joining J.P.
+Morgan, Daniel played an integral role in the developing the Enel Group's carbon strategy while employed at the firm's head offices in Rome.
+The strategy was designed primarily to ensure the firm's compliance with the EU ETS as well as the potential for international business units to generate compliance grade carbon credits.
+This incorporated emissions reporting, determining free allocations and sourcing of project-based credits via the Kyoto Protocol flexibility mechanisms - the Clean Development Mechanism (CDM) and joint implementation (JI).
+During the period 2000-05, Daniel was a policy maker in Australia and was a member of the National Emissions Trading Taskforce (NETT) tasked with designing a national market-based program for reducing emissions across the electricity generation, industry and transportation sectors.
+He was also a member of the COAG senior officials working group that developed the first version of the National Greenhouse and Energy Reporting (NGER) framework.
+Daniel has worked extensively across the world including in Australia, Europe, Africa, Middle-East, countries of the FSU, Latin America and Asia.
+He speaks five languages fluently. major market countries and regions.
 Prior to joining J.P.
 Morgan, Daniel played an integral fluently.